martinkooij/MMM-AfterShip/README.md

 You can then use the interface by pointing a browser to http://xxx.yyy.zzz.aaa:3000 where xxx.yyy.zzz.aaa is the local IP adress of the raspberry pi serving the mirror.
 You can now manage entering the postnl-3s parcels via this web interface.
 My advice is not to expose this interface to the outside world, for security reasons.

 ## Give your Tracking a title
 THIS PARAGRAPH ONLY FOR TRACKTRY.COM.
-Aftership works fine.
+Aftership works fine as is.

 The tracktry.com website does not allow you to enter a title for the parcels.

 If this is needed/wanted badly you can also install and use the MMM-Parcel webinterface mentioned above.